JasonLeviGoodison/wasteman-frontend/README.md

 # What is Wastemans (renamed Amingos)
 Amingos is an NFT project that shows the impact you're having on the environment in your Profile picture.
+Let me explain!

-Let me explain Most NFT projects have blank backgrounds.
+Most NFT projects have blank backgrounds.
 These are are some of our backgrounds

 Before Donation: